-For many years Rawlings Criminal Law has provided strong, effective and passionate representation to individuals facing assault and violence related charges.
+For many years Rawlings Criminal Law has provided strong, effective and passionate representation to individuals on the Gold Coast facing assault charges and violence related charges.
 The cases managed have been wide in range and seriousness and have included common assault, wounding, and grievous bodily harm.

 All forms of assault involve causing physical or mental harm to another person.
 This may include touching, hitting, or applying force of any kind to a person without their consent.

 You do not have to hit someone to be charged with assault; touching or just threatening them can still be classed as assault.